flashinfer-ai/flashinfer/README.md

 FlashInfer is a library for Language Languages Models that provides high-performance implementation of LLM GPU kernels such as FlashAttention,  PageAttention and LoRA.
 FlashInfer focus on LLM serving and inference, and delivers state-the-art performance across diverse scenarios.

 The unique features of FlashInfer include:
-1. **Comprehensive Attention Kernels:**: Attention kernels that cover all the common use cases of LLM serving, including *single-request* and *batching* versions of *Prefill*, *Decode*, and *Append* kernels, on different formats of KV-Cache (Padded Tensor, Ragged Tensor, and Page Table).
+1. **Comprehensive Attention Kernels**: Attention kernels that cover all the common use cases of LLM serving, including *single-request* and *batching* versions of *Prefill*, *Decode*, and *Append* kernels, on different formats of KV-Cache (Padded Tensor, Ragged Tensor, and Page Table).
 2. **Optimized Shared-Prefix Batch Decoding**: FlashInfer enhances shared-prefix batch decoding performance through *cascading*, resulting in an impressive **up to 31x speedup** compared to the baseline vLLM PageAttention implementation (for long prompt of 32768 tokens and large batch size of 256).
 3. **Accelerate Attention for Compressed/Quantized KV-Cache**: Modern LLMs are often deployed with quantized/compressed KV-Cache to reduce memory traffic.
 FlashInfer accelerates these scenarios by optimizing performance for *Grouped-Query Attention*, *Fused-RoPE Attention* and *Quantized Attention*.